Anurag-deo14/codeutsava/README.md

 Consideration of these parameters in cost, production, and route analysis contributes to more efficient and cost-effective operations in the agri-food supply chain.

-### Cost and Production Analysis Parameters:

-1. **Travel Life of Food Item**:
-   - **Significance**: The shelf life of food items is crucial to ensure that products are delivered before they expire.
-It helps minimize food wastage and ensures the quality of products upon arrival.

-2. **Distance Between Cities**:
-   - **Significance**: The distance between cities directly affects transportation costs and delivery times.
-A shorter distance can reduce costs and decrease the risk of food spoilage.

-3. **Transport Cost**:
-   - **Significance**: Transport costs include expenses such as fuel, maintenance, and labor.
-Accurate calculation of transport costs is essential for cost optimization.

-4. **Demand in City**:
-   - **Significance**: Understanding the demand in each city helps allocate resources efficiently, ensuring that the right quantity of food is delivered to meet customer needs.

-5. **CO2 Emissions**:
-   - **Significance**: Monitoring and reducing carbon emissions is not only environmentally responsible but can also result in cost savings and support sustainable practices.

-6. **Fixed Cost of Operation in Each City**:
-   - **Significance**: Fixed costs include expenses like facility rent, utilities, and salaries.
-It's essential to consider these costs to determine the overall cost-effectiveness of operations in each city.

-7. **Storage Capacity of Cities**:
-   - **Significance**: Knowing the storage capacity of cities helps in managing inventory efficiently, preventing overstocking or understocking of food items.

-8. **Storage Costs**:
-   - **Significance**: Storage costs are a part of the overall operational costs.
-Proper storage management ensures the quality and safety of food items while minimizing unnecessary expenses.

-9. **Variable Costs**:
-   - **Significance**: Variable costs, such as packaging materials or fuel, directly impact the overall cost of transportation.
-Accurate tracking of these costs is crucial for cost optimization.

 ## Key Features